-The Samsung Galaxy Note 5 Nougat update is starting to roll out to more countries and today we want to give you some reasons to, and not to, install the Android 7.0 Nougat update when it arrives for your version of the Galaxy Note 5.
+The Samsung Galaxy Note 5 Nougat update is starting to roll out to more countries and today we want to give you some reasons to, and not to, install the Android 7.0 Nougat update whenever it arrives for your Galaxy Note 5.

 Earlier this year, Samsung confirmed a Galaxy Note 5 Nougat release for the first half of 2017.
-Earlier this month, the company made good on its promise.
+In April, the company made good on its promise.

 The Samsung Galaxy Note 5 Nougat update is rolling out right now alongside the Galaxy S7 and Galaxy S6 Nougat updates.
-And like those upgrades, the Galaxy Note 5 Nougat update is packed with exciting features, tweaks and improvements.
+Like those upgrades, the Galaxy Note 5 Nougat update is packed with exciting features, tweaks and improvements.

-The Galaxy Note 5’s Nougat update is currently very limited but it’s expected to spread to other devices in the near future.
-The update is confirmed for several different models including Note 5’s based in the United States for AT&T, Sprint, T-Mobile, and Verizon.
+The Galaxy Note 5’s Nougat update is currently limited but it’s expected to pickup steam in April.
+The update recently landed in the United States for AT&T, Sprint, T-Mobile, and Verizon.

 Some of you will be ok to install the Android 7.0 Nougat update on your Galaxy Note 5 right away.
 Others might benefit from waiting an hour, a day, or even longer.
 It’ll be difficult but in some cases it’s the right thing to do.